cgwire/gazu/docs/source/examples.md

 ## Deal with User

-This routes returns data related to currently logged user (for which he has assigned tasks linked to expected result):
+This route returns data related to the currently logged user (for which he has assigned tasks linked to expected result):

 Projects: